My name is Rick

 could explain why I was so uniquely unprepared to run

-that was quite
+that is quite

-convince anyone that my conclusion was true?
+convince anyone that my conclusions were true?

 You see, quite frankly, I